SumoLogic/sumologic-otel-collector/docs/comparison.md

 | `raw`           | false    | If true, the windows events are not processed and sent as XML.                                                                                                                                                                                 |
 | `storage`       | none     | The ID of a storage extension to be used to store bookmarks.
 Bookmarks allow the receiver to pick up where it left off in the case of a collector restart.
 If no storage extension is used, the receiver will manage bookmarks in memory only. |

-For more information, please refer to the [windows event log receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/windowseventlogreceiver/README.md) readme.
+For more information, please refer to the [windows event log receiver][windowseventlogreceiver] readme.

 #### Windows Performance Counters Receiver